-Assuming that you don't have masses of land for wood or even solar collectors, then mains natural gas at ~0.19kgCO2/kWh of heat is currently probably just about best, and a lot better than plain old electrical resistance heating (eg immersion water heater and convection/fan space heaters) at a UK grid average of ~0.43kgCO2/kWh, with other fuels such as oil and coal somewhere in between on cost and CO2.
+Assuming that you don't have masses of land for wood or even solar collectors, then mains natural gas at ~0.19kgCO2/kWh of heat is currently probably just about best.
+It's a lot better than plain old electrical resistance heating (eg immersion water heater and convection/fan space heaters) at a UK grid average of ~0.43kgCO2/kWh.
+Other fuels such as oil and coal are somewhere in between on cost and CO2.

 In CO2 (ie 'global warming') terms alone, if the heat-pump system has a CoP (Coefficient of Performance, ie how much kWh heat you get out for each kWh of electricity in) consistently at or above ~2.3, then the heat-pump solution beats gas.

 Why 2.3?
 Because that's the ratio of the CO2 emissions of electricity/gas per kWh, circa 2008--2016, but the grist is getting greener, implying that a lower CoP will work from a carbon-saving point of view in the future.

-(A belt-and-braces approach suggests purchasing the electricity to run the heat-pump on a 100%-renewable tariff to help continue to help 'green' the grid rather than just making everyone else's supplier a little 'browner', or better still microgenerate as much possible from local PV/wind.)
+A belt-and-braces approach suggests purchasing the electricity to run the heat-pump on a 100%-renewable tariff.
+This helps continue to help 'green' the grid rather than just making everyone else's supplier a little 'browner'.
+Or better still, microgenerate as much possible from local PV/wind.

-ASHP is likely to have a lower CoP than GSHP, especially in winter when most used/needed, and is thus a dicier proposition right now.
+ASHP is likely to have a lower CoP than GSHP.
+Especially in winter when most used/needed.
+But a badly-installed GSHP can be beaten by a good ASAP.

 Why?
-Because in winter when you most need the heating (especially space heating) air temperature is likely to be significantly lower than ground temperature, making the system work harder and less efficiently.
-A typical ground temperature might be ~8°C or higher year round, whereas, although air temperatures are rarely below zero in most of the UK, in winter and at night the air might well be close to freezing.
+Because in winter when you most need the heating (particularly space heating) air temperature is likely to be significantly lower than ground temperature, making the system work harder and less efficiently.
+A typical ground temperature might be ~8°C or higher year round.
+But although air temperatures are rarely below zero in most of the UK, in winter and at night the air might well be close to freezing.
 And indeed at air temperatures of about -20°C or lower typical ASHP won't operate at all and you need a backup heat-source such as inefficient electric resistive heating.

-There is a propect of R744(CO2)-refrigerant-based AHSP for DHW with a CoP of ~4 from an external air temperature of ~0°C, which would certainly be ahead in CO2 terms of even the best condensing gas boiler for DHW, but most ASHP on the market won't get near to that, especially in winter, and you may be needing to replace an entire 'combi' system implying further compromises.
+There is a prospect of R744(CO2)-refrigerant-based ASHP for DHW with a CoP of ~4 from an external air temperature of ~0°C. That would certainly be ahead in CO2 terms of even the best condensing gas boiler for DHW.
+But most ASHP on the market won't get near to that, especially in winter.
+And you may be needing to replace an entire 'combi' system implying further compromises.

 Combining with Solar DHW

-Combining with solar thermal may work especially well even in the UK, with no space-heating requirement at all for (say) 6 months, and solar meeting almost all DHW demand for the same period.
+Combining with solar thermal may work especially well even in the UK.
+No space-heating requirement at all for (say) 6 months, and solar meeting almost all DHW demand for the same period.

 Combining with Solar PV

-Note that at a CoP of 4 (or higher) then in terms of overall efficiency in terms of heating/DHW kWh from available insolation it may be better to use solar PV (20%+ efficiency) in conjunction with ASHP to provide heating (pulling in extra power as needed from the grid), given the ability to export all excess in times of low demand (eg summer), which cannot be easily done with solar thermal/DHW systems.
+Note that at a CoP of 4 (or higher) then in terms of overall efficiency in terms of heating/DHW kWh from available insolation it may be better to use solar PV (20%+ efficiency) in conjunction with ASHP to provide heating (pulling in extra power as needed from the grid).
+Why?
+PV's ability to export all excess in times of low demand (eg summer).
+That cannot be easily done with solar thermal/DHW systems.

-For example, in the UK using solar PV and G83/1 grid-tie inverter technology, and assuming a normal single-phase supply, with minimial red-tape up to 16A (3.7kWp) of generation can be connected.
-Ignoring other electricity demand and limitations for the moment, that corresponds to nearly 16kW of heat availability, comparable to a small (gas) boiler.
+For example, in the UK using solar PV and G83/1 grid-tie inverter technology, and assuming a normal single-phase supply, with minimal red-tape up to 16A (3.7kWp) of generation can be connected.
+Ignoring other electricity demand and limitations for the moment, that corresponds to nearly 16kW of heat availability.
+That is comparable to a small (gas) boiler.

 More pertinently perhaps, on a reasonably-pitched south-facing London roof that might require ~25m^2 of roof space and produce ~2.7kWh/day of electricity thus 10kWh of heat, which might well cover all DHW needs for a small family.
 (Even on our east-west facing roof surfaces, generating ~1.4kWh/day, that might generate the equivalent of ~6kWh/day DHW which might just suffice.)